marcelocra/config/README.md

 # .dotfiles

+This repository contains several different dotfiles.
+Many of them works under any Unix/Linux system (assuming only `bash`), though I use them in a Debian distribution.

 ## How to use
 1. Clone this repository to ~/.dotfiles.
 2. Check which files you want to use by commenting the unwanted ones in the `dotfiles` array in `~/.dotfiles/install_dotfiles`.